Frequently Asked Questions

 If you need to make a change to the Forms after the deadline, please send an email with the request to firstname.lastname@example.org using your @stanford.edu email account.
 Depending on the issue, we may be able to make the change.
 Many offices start using the information right away so only certain changes are allowed.

-At Stanford, we are gradually moving away from the term "freshman/freshmen" and beginning to use the term "first-year(s)" to refer to undergraduate students in their first year.
-As we make this shift, you will continue to see both "first-year" and "freshman" being used by different offices and departments, but should gradually begin to see "freshman" being phased out.
-We will continue to use "frosh" more informally when referring to first-year students and the first-year experience!
+At Stanford, we are gradually moving away from the term "freshman/freshmen" and using the term "first-year(s)" to refer to undergraduate students in their first year.
+You will continue to see both "first-year" and "freshman" being used by different offices and departments, but should gradually begin to see "freshman" being phased out.
+We will continue to use "frosh" more informally when referring to first-year students and the first-year experience.

-No, new undergraduate first-year and transfer students cannot enroll at Stanford in the Summer Quarter (including online courses) nor can they live in campus housing designated for undergraduate students prior to their first year, unless they are participating in a VPUE-sponsored program by invitation.
+No, prior to their first year at Stanford, new undergraduate first-year and transfer students cannot enroll at Stanford in Summer Quarter (including online courses) nor can they live in campus housing designated for undergraduate students, unless they are participating in a VPUE-sponsored program by invitation.
 Exceptions are very rarely granted.

 When is International Student Orientation (ISO) and how do I register for it?
 Who should attend ISO?

-New Student Orientation (NSO) is required for all new undergraduate students and will take place from September 14-19, 2021.
-All new students are required to live on campus in your first year.
+Move-In Day for New Students is September 20, 2022.
+You should expect to move to campus on this date (state and county health conditions permitting).
+New Student Orientation (NSO) is required for all new undergraduate students and will take place from September 21-25, 2022.
+All new students are required to live on campus in your first year and should be moved in by September 20.

 - If you have not done so already, you must set up your SUNet ID.
 Your unique Stanford University Network ID (SUNet ID) identifies you as part of the Stanford community and will allow you to gain access to your Stanford email account, financial aid information, the Stanford Canvas portal, course enrollment, and other secure websites and applications.

 - Check your Stanford Email.
-Weekly Approaching Stanford newsletters will be delivered to your Stanford email address beginning in May.
+Weekly Approaching Stanford newsletters will be delivered to your Stanford email address beginning in May for frosh, and in June for transfers.
 Note: You may need to wait up to 72 hours after setting up your SUNet ID before you can access your Stanford email.

 - Visit Approaching Stanford's website and familiarize yourself with the following: